Sirikon/karuselo/README.md

   bower install http://github.com/Sirikon/karuselo.git
   ```

-Then you are ready to set the 'kr-carousel' class to any div element, create some sliders and 'next'/'prev' buttons this way:
+Then you are ready to set the 'kr-carousel' class to any div element, create some slides and 'next'/'prev' buttons this way:

   ```html
   <div class="kr-carousel">